 In D.C., Sealing Your Criminal Record Can Be Harder Than Almost Anywhere Else: An article on the collateral consequences of criminal charges and the difficulties of expungement.

-Fatal police shooting of Walter Wallace Jr. prompts heated overnight protests in West Philly: The 27-year-old man had a knife during a confrontation with police Monday afternoon.
+The 27-year-old man had a knife during a confrontation with police Monday afternoon.
 In the hours that followed, clashes erupted between police and protesters.

 Cultivating a Workers' Paradise: Guardian article describing La Fageda, a non-profit working and housing initiative for individuals with mental illness, 2016